-- after determining that the UE(s) indicated in Target of Analytics Reporting is/are roaming, e.g. by inquiring the AMF(s) serving the UE(s) at the UDM with the Nudm_UECM service, forward the Analytics request/subscribe to a H-RE-NWDAF after discovering a H-RE-NWDAF as described in clause 5.2.
+- forward the Analytics request/subscribe to a H-RE-NWDAF after discovering a H-RE-NWDAF as described in clause 5.2.
 The H-NWDAF may include the VPLMN ID in the Analytics request/subscribe; or

 - reject the Analytics request/subscribe with a proper cause value.
 And the following steps will not be performed.